miguelscarv/image-frontend-service/README.md

 ```
 $  docker run -p 8061:8061 -p 8080:8080 IMAGE
 ```
+The first `-p` is used to expose the 8061 docker port according to AI4EU specs and the second one is for the Streamlit frontend component.

 ### Change the following command in `src/main.py` to change max file upload size:
 `--server.maxUploadSize SIZE_WANTED`